tofolo17/PythonCeV/README.md

 Even so, I admit that some inconsistencies are still here.
 Your help is welcome.

-## O que vou encontrar neste repositório?
+## O que você encontrará neste repositório?

 Exercícios e material teórico para consulta.